Welcome to my Blog!

 One day, a bug left and found itself on a lily pad.
 It fell asleep.
 When it awoke, the warm sunshine had dried its body.
 Instinctively, it spread the wings it had grown while asleep and began flying away.
 The bug had become a beautiful dragonfly with four resplendent wings.
 Then it remembered the promise.
 It swooped back toward the surface of the pond and headed downward.
 The dragonfly hit the surface and could go no farther.
 It was not able to return.
 Finally, it realized the others would just need to have faith that it was going to be all right.

 Before she died, Judi had asked Jim to make two promises to her: to live a healthy lifestyle, and to find someone with whom to spend the rest of his life.
 The first was easy.
-He struggled with the second promise.
+The second promise spoke eloquently about the special person Judi had been.
+Jim struggled with that promise.
 It remained unfulfilled for almost three years.
 Then he met Sharolie.

 Immediately, it became obvious to Jim that Sharolie was an extraordinary woman, just as Judi had been.
 Sharolie understood Jim’s still-raw grief.
 She encouraged him to share experiences from the 38 years he and Judi had together.
 Sharolie said that it helped her to know and understand both of them better.
 Like Judi, Sharolie was spiritual and blessed with a generous nature.
 Both had the capacity to recognize in others virtues that most people would overlook, ignore, miss or fear.